This add-on integrates Ollama into your DDEV project.

 Ollama is running

-Many Ollama-compatible packages recommend setting this directly in an .env
+Many Ollama-compatible packages recommend setting this directly in an .env:

 OLLAMA_BASE_URL=ollama:11434